arXiv/accessibility2024/source/forum-session-Disability-Models.md

-# Keynote: The Social Model of Disability
+# Keynote: Disability Models and the Human Factor

 ![Logo for the arXiv forum](../../assets/arxiv-forum-logo-full-2024.svg){.mkd-img-right .mkd-spacing alt='logo for the arXiv forum' role="presentation"}